tribixbite/awesome/README.md

 *   [sysadminsmedia/homebox](https://github.com/sysadminsmedia/homebox) - A continuation of HomeBox the inventory and organization system built for the Home User
 *   [photoprism/photoprism](https://github.com/photoprism/photoprism) - AI-Powered Photos App for the Decentralized Web 🌈💎✨
 *   [dstotijn/hetty](https://github.com/dstotijn/hetty) - An HTTP toolkit for security research.
-*   [dagger/dagger](https://github.com/dagger/dagger) - An open-source runtime for composable workflows.
-Great for AI agents and CI/CD.
+*   [dagger/dagger](https://github.com/dagger/dagger) - The agent-ready test platform.
+Test any codebase end-to-end, repeatably and at scale.
+Runs locally, in your CI server, or directly in the cloud.
 *   [marcopiovanello/yt-dlp-web-ui](https://github.com/marcopiovanello/yt-dlp-web-ui) - A terrible web ui and RPC server for yt-dlp.
 Designed to be self-hosted.
 *   [eja/wikilite](https://github.com/eja/wikilite) - Offline Lexical and Semantic Wikipedia Search
 *   [nalgeon/howto](https://github.com/nalgeon/howto) - Humble command-line assistant